New Research Shows Dinosaurs Suffered From Malignant Cancer, Too

 The discovery opens up new understanding about other diseases that may have developed in dinosaurs, among other aspects of dinosaur life.

-"What this study shows, because we found bone cancer at quite an advanced stage, is that dinosaurs were not only afflicted by bone cancer but probably all sorts of other cancers that we see in invertebrates today," says David Evans, a paleontologist at the Royal Ontario Museum and one of the study's lead researchers.
+"What this study shows, because we found bone cancer at quite an advanced stage, is that dinosaurs were not only afflicted by bone cancer but probably all sorts of other cancers that we see in vertebrates today," says David Evans, a paleontologist at the Royal Ontario Museum and one of the study's lead researchers.

 Though the diagnosis is new, the bone was discovered in 1989.
 That's when a crew from the Royal Tyrrell Museum in Drumheller, Canada, discovered the fibula in a massive bone bed in Alberta, Canada.